 - Slow charging (AC) & fast charging (DC) options

-According to Butschek, Tata will be looking to launch EVs in the segment below or just above 4 metres, which is the “sweet spot” for EV adoption.
+According to Butschek, Tata will be looking to launch EVs in the segment below or just above 4 metres, which is the “sweet spot” for EV adoption due to their affordability.
 It will be models based on the ALFA-Arc platform that will get all-electric variants initially.
 The Altroz EV and HBX EV are going to be the first of the next-gen Tata electric cars coming to showrooms.